Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 <a name="arithmetic_terminal"></a> Running JUnit Tests from a Terminal
 --------------------------------

-Whether you're on your own computer or a lab machine, you will need to complete [lab3b](../lab3b/lab3b.html) before JUnit test compilation will work!
+*Whether you're on your own computer or a lab machine, you will need to complete [lab 3b](../lab3b/lab3b.html) before JUnit test compilation will work.*

 If you're running tests from the command line, the main method in your JUnit testing file will do the work of starting up all the tests.